In perfect deadpan, Rich Jaworski, summed up the hobby that has seen him set and re-set several world records.

 “Up in the air, the plant couldn’t get a hold of me,” he said.
 “Those years and months before FCS went online, the hours spent (at the plant) seemed endless.
 Those years leading up to putting the plant on-line were pretty demanding.”

-In the early days, he said, flying was all about the beauty of getting up there and seeing life from a different perspective.
-He loved being directed by “the elements and God.”
+He said in the early days flying was all about the beauty of getting up there and seeing life from a different perspective.
+He loved letting “the elements and God” directed him.

 He started flying competitively in the mid-1970s, something he credits to his type-A personality and desire to excel.
 In 2003, he captained the national championship balloon team.
 From there, he started doing special flights and seeking world records.